-Possession of any illegal narcotic substance by a student with the intent of sale, distribution or use at any time may result in the initiation of expulsion by the Principal.
-Illegal possession of and/or use of drugs or alcohol, or attendance at school or any school function while under the influence will, in general, be dealt with in the following manner:
+Illegal possession and/or use of unprescribed drugs, cannabis, or alcohol, while in attendance at school or any school-related function will be dealt with in the following manner:

 - i) First Offense: Suspension and mandatory rehabilitation counselling provided by the Addictions Foundation of Manitoba. - ii) Second Offense: Initiation of expulsion by the Principal.